ScarlettYellow/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am committed to promoting the productization and commercialization of AI technology as an AI Product Manager.
+bio: I am an AI Product Manager committed to promoting the productization and commercialization of AI technology.
+In my spare time, I enjoy meditation, reading, travelling and photography.

 interests:
 - Artificial Intelligence